 Foz do Iguacu is a mid sized city located closest to the falls on the Brazil side.
 It is about a 16 hour bus ride from Sao Paulo and there are a number of companies offering this trip.
 The main bus terminal to reach Foz do Iguacu in Sao Paulo is located at the Tiete Terminal located at the Tiete metro stop on the blue line.
 There are many bus companies located in this terminal offering many different trips to many destinations in Brazil – however, there are just a few companies here that offer service to Foz do Iguacu.

-As of mid 2009 expect to pay between $50 and $80 US dollars per seat and more for sleeper beds.
+As of early 2020 expect to pay between $80 and $100 US dollars per seat and more for sleeper beds.
 Most companies leave for the falls in the mid afternoon to evening hours and arrive sometime in the morning.
 For reference, we used Pluma International bus company based in Brazil: www.pluma.com.br There are usually 4-5 stops made on a typical trip to Iguacu some as short as 5-10 minutes others as long as 30 minutes.
 At each rest stop food is served and snacks are available for purchase.

-You can also fly in from several destinations within Brazil although the cost will be significantly more than a bus ticket.
-At the time of this write-up we found round trip flights between Sao Paulo and Foz do Iguacu were running between $330 and $400 US dollars – Varig & Tam Airlines. (from research online as well as in person through travel agencies).
+Travelers can also fly in from several destinations within Brazil although the cost will be significantly more than a bus ticket.
+At the time of this write-up we found round trip flights between Sao Paulo and Foz do Iguacu were running between $360 and $450 US dollars – Varig & Tam Airlines (from research online as well as in person through travel agencies).

 The Brazil side of Iguacu Falls can be seen fairly easily by using public transportation and will take about 30-35 minutes to reach the park entrance from the main part of the city.
 The primary bus terminal (called the Urban Terminal) is located near the intersection of Av.
 JK and Av.
 Republica Argentina – about a 20-25 minute brisk walk from the Hostel Bambu (as mentioned above).
 There are also several bus stops located near the hostel and around town.
 Enter the front of the buses and pay the fees to the attendant (unlike many bus systems there is a specific person on hand to give change).

 Supposedly only 20% of the viewable falls can be seen from the Brazil side – however this small percentage (compared to the Argentina side) is certainly extremely impressive.
 The park entrance is located mere minutes from the main airport.
-Purchase your tickets here; as of mid 2009 the price per person is about $11 US dollars.
-There is the paved path above the falls that wanders for about 2 km with viewing platforms and pullouts strategically located along various parts of the falls.
-After seeing the falls from above the path actually crosses the water in between levels of the falls so you are standing right in the middle of the water and with the falls thundering down nearby, you most certainly will get wet.
-The highlight of the falls on this side is the U-shaped section at the upper part of trail – this is among the most massive parts of the Iguazu falls.
+Purchase your tickets here; as of mid 2020 the price per person is about $16 US dollars.
+A paved path is located above the falls which wanders for about 2 km with viewing platforms and pullouts strategically located along various parts of the falls.
+After seeing the falls from above, the path actually crosses the water in between levels of the falls so you are standing right in the middle of the water and with the falls thundering down nearby, you most certainly will get wet.
+The highlight of the falls on this side is the u-shaped section at the upper part of trail – this is among the most massive parts of the Iguazu Falls.
 There are also several viewing platforms next to this section as well as a well-stocked gift shop.